Imagine your star employee comes to you with an ultimatum: “Raise my salary by the end of the quarter or I’ll take a job with higher pay.”

 - Receptionist E – 50,000/43,750 = 1.142 x 100 = 114.2%

-- 96-103% – fully competent performers fulfilling the job as defined.
+- 90-110% – fully competent performers fulfilling the job as defined

-- 112-120% – those universally recognized as outstanding performers, both inside and outside the organization.
+- 110-120% – those universally recognized as high or outstanding performers

 Time spent in a position and pay compression should also be recognized when setting hiring rates or implementing a new or revised pay system.
 For example, even though Receptionist A’s compa-ratio is low, if they are brand new in the job while Receptionist E has been in the role for 15 years, the pay difference makes sense.

-Comparing these five percentages with the actual performance of each receptionist along with the time they’ve been in the role will indicate necessary changes to the individual’s pay.
+Comparing these five percentages with the actual performance of each receptionist and the time they’ve been in the role indicates necessary changes to the individual’s pay.
 Ideally, an employee’s performance should match the compa-ratio range into which their salary falls.

 How you approach your own employee compensation and benefits plan will likely depend on your unique situation and organization.
-You have to take into account the type of job roles your organization has, your current budget, how your business is doing right now, as well as a number of other factors.
+Take into account the type of job roles your organization has, your current budget, how your business is doing right now, as well as a number of other factors.

 Nonetheless, there are some best practices that any HR leader can learn from.
 Consider the following as you design the best compensation strategy for your organization: